 - I am active with puppy pictures, updates on daily happenings, videos and blog posts on our website/blog, our Facebook page (Pinewood Kennels; look for the apricot Cavapoo wearing sunglasses), our Instagram page (@pinewoodcavapoos) and YouTube (Pinewood Kennels Cavapoos).
 Each litter gets its own page on the website and is updated weekly, so you will see each litter as it is introduced and grows up here.

-- We are on the “approved breeders” list in the Facebook Cavapoodles group, have a testimonial page on our website from happy adopters and a list of references should anyone want to talk with one of our adopters.
+- We are on the “approved breeders” list in a number of the Facebook Cavapoo groups, have a testimonial page on our website from happy adopters and a list of references should anyone want to talk with one of our adopters.

 I hope you will see the difference and choose to get your next furry family member from us even if it entails a bit of a wait.
 And thanks for checking us out!